 It will be used to initialize the required drivers.

-Note: Refer to section 5.2.3 Driverbase for details
+Note: Refer to section 5.4.3Driverbase for details

 src/test/resources – this will contain the chrome driver exe

 Maven Dependencies – This will contain all the Maven dependencies required by the project which will be stored in your .m2/repository folder.